Conformalised data synthesis: Empirical results

 \subsubsection{Bringing everything together}

-After investigating the three parameters of our conformal synthesis algorithm individually, this section illustrates the interactions between the grid step $\gamma$, the significance $\epsilon$, and the number of original training samples $n$.
-All three influence the core of our algorithm, identifying the high-confidence feature space regions.
-More specifically, they control both the quantity and quality of the synthetic samples Train$_{\text{syn}}$ by widening or narrowing the confidence regions in their own way.
-Consequently, the extended training set Train$_{\text{ext}}$ is defined by the parameter values as well as the underlying original dataset.
+After investigating the three parameters of our conformal synthesis algorithm individually, this section illustrates the interactions between the significance $\epsilon$, the number of original training samples $n$, and the grid step $\gamma$.
+All three influence the core of our algorithm by widening or narrowing the confidence regions in their own way.
+Consequently, the parameter values and the underlying original dataset define the extended training set Train$_{\text{ext}}$.

-\Cref{fig:toyParameterHeatmap} shows a heat map of the F$_1$-scores achieved by a Deep Learning model trained on the extended dataset Train$_{\text{ext}}$.
-Interestingly, we observed a clear pattern with the changing parameters.
-The results consistently increased with the following: \begin{itemize} \item A smaller grid step $\gamma$, leading to a higher resolution of the feature space; \item A larger significance level $\epsilon$, which tightens the high-confidence feature space regions; \item And a larger number of original training points $n$, allowing for more precise modelling of the feature space confidence. \end{itemize} Evaluating the results of the optimal extended training set Train$_{\text{ext}}$ ($\gamma=0.005$, $\epsilon=0.95$) for different sizes of Train$_{\text{orig}}$, we found that our synthesised results successfully and significantly increased Deep Learning prediction by strengthening the model's generalisation performance.
-The F$_1$-score was increased by 38\% for $n=50$ (51\% to 89\%), by 34\% for $n=100$ (59\% to 88\%), and by 13\% for $n=1000$ (from 79\% to 92\%).
-The smaller the original dataset, the more impact synthetic samples had.
-However, the more original samples were available, the higher the best F$_1$-score could reach.
-Importantly, there was no detriment to extending a training set with our proposed algorithm.
-Because of the statistical quality guarantees, Train$_{\text{ext}}$ set performed at least as well as Train$_{\text{orig}}$ in the worst-case scenario and significantly better in the best-case scenario.
+\Cref{fig:toyParameterHeatmap} shows a heat map of the mean F$_1$-scores achieved by a Deep Learning model trained on the extended dataset Train$_{\text{ext}}$ five times.
+Interestingly, we observed a pattern with the changing parameters.
+The results tended to increase with the following: \begin{itemize} \item A larger significance level $\epsilon$, which tightened the high-confidence feature space regions; \item A smaller grid step $\gamma$, leading to a higher resolution of the feature space; \item And a larger number of original training points $n$, allowing for more precise modelling of the feature space confidence. \end{itemize} Note that these trends are subject to randomness during the models' training and are not guaranteed results.
+The conformal performance characteristics discussed in \Cref{sec:proposal} apply only to the synthesis process, not the downstream model prediction performances.
+However, \Cref{fig:toyParameterHeatmap} indicates that the relationship between model performance and $\epsilon$ are closely related: prediction performances tended to improve in parallel, subject to randomness in the model's generalisation.
+A notable exception is the F$_1$-score on data synthesised with $n=300$, $\gamma=0.1$, and $\epsilon=0.8$.
+The significantly reduced model performance is likely related to an insufficient number of synthetic samples being generated as a consequence of narrow confidence regions (caused by high $\epsilon$) and a low resolution of the feature space (caused by low $\gamma$).

-Now that we have systematically and comprehensively evaluated a simple toy dataset, we turn to real-world datasets to verify our proposed conformal synthesis algorithm.
-The following algorithm parameter choices were informed by insights gained in this section.